For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Once the candidate receives placement for the practicum, the candidate will complete the Field Experience Management online form and Quiz: Field Experience Management (FEM) in Canvas.

 All School Administration Practicum for Licensure Candidates assignments are non-graded assignments; however, they are required for licensure candidates.
-(CLO: J, K)
+(CLO: A, B, E)

 The candidate will make observations of ethical decision-making practices or situations in his/her workplace, recording those observations with specific days and times.
 Observations must take place over a period of 1 week.
 After the 1-week period, the candidate will write a 5–6 page paper summarizing and analyzing the various ethical situations observed.
 The paper must be in current APA format.
-(CLO: A, B, D, E, H, I)
+(CLO: B, E)

 The candidate will submit a 5–7 page paper that critically discusses a contemporary educational issue in which biblical principles conflict with legal and societal expectations.
 The paper must incorporate at least 5 current scholarly sources with correct in-text citations and must be in current APA format.
-(CLO: A, F, G, H, I)
+(CLO: A, D, E)

 The candidate will choose 7 leaders that he/she knows personally and commit to pray for them for at least 30 days.
 During the 30 days of prayer, the candidate will follow the Daily Prayer Guide provided and will keep a prayer journal, recording his/her thoughts, ideas, and observations regarding the prayer time.
 Then, the candidate will submit a 1–3 page paper that discusses his/her reflections on the time of prayer.
 The paper must follow current APA format as necessary.
-(CLO: A, B, C, D, E, F, G, H, I, J)
+(CLO: C, E)

 As the benchmark assignment for this course, the candidate will write an 8–10 page paper, applying the course principles to his/her personal experience, background, and/or vocation.
 The purpose of the paper is to synthesize the various elements covered in the course in order to form a set of principles that could be used in the candidate’s specific leadership role.
 The candidate will submit the preliminary outline of the paper.
+This assignment requires a minimum of 5 sources.
 Both the outline and the paper must be in current APA style.
-(CLO: A, B, C, D, E, F, G, H, I, J, K)
+(CLO: A, B, C, D, E)